4ch1m/huElectron/README.md

 _huElectron_ is still at an early development stage; the following features will be implemented in future releases:

-* manage schedules
-* manage rules
 * manage portal services
-* implement discovery of new lights
-* implement discovery of new sensors
+* implement discovery of new lights/sensors
-* enhance bridge-management (zigbeeChannel, proxyPort, timeZone, etc.)
-* enhance sensor-management (type, virtual sensor creation, etc.)
-* enhance scene-management
+* enhance management of bridges, sensors, scenes, schedules, and rules

 Oh, and although I've tried to make the app look somewhat decent by extensively using [Bootstrap](https://getbootstrap.com), of course there's always room for improvement/beautification.
 So any help/contribution from web-design-wizards is highly welcome. :smiley: